Zeratul09/terraform_dev_environment/README.md

 # **Terraform Development Environment**

-This is purely a "learning and applying what I've learned in practice" project.

-*(You can find the details about my learnings and objectives below the "important notes" section)*

 ### **Description:**
 This Infrastructure as a Code (IaaC) project will deploy a small dev environment on AWS using Terraform.
 The deployed node (ubuntu 18.04) will be accesible via SSH and it will have Docker installed by default.